HarshilSiyani/InterviewJan/README.md

 - npm install
 - npm start

-Shoudl run at localhost:3001 and graphql GUI can be accessed at localhost:3001/graphql
+Should run at localhost:3001 and graphql GUI can be accessed at localhost:3001/graphql

 To run the frontend
 - cd frontend